wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 	* Indexed attributes: getMyCustomValue

-You can use Archetypes accessors methods directly as an indexed attribute.
+You can use Archetypes accessor methods directly as an indexed attribute.
-In example we use ``getMyCustomValue`` for AT field ``customValue``.
+In our example we use ``getMyCustomValue`` for AT field ``customValue``.

-The type of index you need depends on what kind queries you need to do on the data.
-E.g. direct value matching, ranged date queries, free text search, etc. need different kind of indexes.
+The type of index you need depends on what kind of queries you need to do on the data.
+E.g. direct value matching, ranged date queries, free text search, etc. need different kinds of indexes.

 * After this you can query portal_catalog::